rackerbenoit/chef-flywaydb/README.md

 ### Resources

-Use actions (migrate (default), clean, info, validate, baseline, or repair) to install and execute flyway accompanying command.
+Use actions (migrate (default), clean, info, validate, baseline, or repair) to install flywaydb and execute flyway associated command.

 #### Attributes